simonmichael/hledger/hledger-lib/hledger_csv.m4.md

 REGEX is a case-insensitive regular expression which tries to match anywhere within the CSV record.
 It is a POSIX extended regular expressions with some additions (see [Regular expressions](https://hledger.org/hledger.html#regular-expressions) in the hledger manual).

-Note: the "CSV record" it is matched against is not the original record, but a synthetic one, with enclosing double quotes or whitespace removed, and always comma-separated.
+Important note: the record that is matched is not the original record, but a synthetic one, with any enclosing double quotes (but not enclosing whitespace) removed, and always comma-separated (which means that a field containing a comma will appear like two fields).
-(Eg, an SSV record `2020-01-01; "Acme, Inc."; 1,000` appears to REGEX as `2020-01-01,Acme, Inc.,1,000`).
+Eg, if the original record is `2020-01-01; "Acme, Inc.";  1,000`, the REGEX will actually see   `2020-01-01,Acme, Inc.,  1,000`).

 Or, MATCHER can be a field matcher, like this:
 ```rules